secure-foundations/human-eval-verus/README.md

-# VerusBench: Hand-Written Examples of Verified Verus Code
+# HumanEval-Verus: Hand-Written Examples of Verified Verus Code Derived From HumanEval

 This is intended to be a collection of examples translated from the [HumanEval] benchmark into Rust.
 The goal is that each example will include a textual